 9. Place the pan back on the heat.
-Add the remaining butter, sugar, cumin and dried chilli flakes.
+Add the remaining butter, sugar and the cumin and dried chilli flakes.
 Place the carrots in the pan.
 Pour in 200ml boiling water and cook for 15 mins till the carrots are tender, slightly caramelised and the liquid has evaporated.
 Turn them over every now and then.

 10. Remove the pan from the heat.
 Make sure the carrots are arranged in a single layer on the bottom of the pan.
 Spoon over the balsamic onions.
 Crumble over half the feta and sprinkle over most of the thyme leaves.
 If your pan isn’t ovenproof, lay the carrots on the bottom of a 24cm tart tin or dish and top with the onions, feta and thyme.

 11. Dust your work surface with a little flour.
 Remove the pastry from the fridge and roll it out into a large circle – about 1-2cm bigger than your pan, tin or dish.
 Lay the pastry over the carrots and onions and tuck the edges in around the veg to make a crust (this will be the bottom of your tarte)

 12. Slide the pan into the oven and bake for 30 mins till the pastry is golden and firm.

-13. While the tarte tatin bakes, roughly chop the walnut halvess and toast them in a dry frying pan for 2-3 mins till they smell nutty.
+13. While the tarte tatin bakes, roughly chop the walnut halves and toast them in a dry frying pan for 2-3 mins till they smell nutty.

 14. Remove the tarte tatin from the oven and leave to rest for 5 mins.
 Place a plate on top of the pastry, making sure it is bigger than the pan, and carefully flip the tarte out.
 Crumble over the remaining feta.
 Scatter over the remaining thyme leaves and the walnuts.
-Serve generous slices of the tarte tatin.
+Serve straight away.